Motherhood Left Amanda Sore and Weak

 Why Elements was “Magic” for Amanda

-For Amanda, who was no stranger to hard work when she found GMB, why was Elements so “magical” for her?
+Elements is our introductory program, which uses locomotive exercises to assess your abilities and address your weaknesses.
+Amanda knew that hard work is the key when she found GMB though, so how was Elements so “magical” for her?
 How did it help her achieve goals she was unable to with other programs she’d tried?

 The movements in Elements are specifically chosen to address the most common restrictions while building strength, flexibility, and motor control.